Hyperspectral Machine Vision

 Yes, Resonon is happy to provide proof-of-concept testing on your samples.
 Please contact the Resonon Sales Team and tell us what you’re looking to use our system for.

-Application Example: Pharmaceuticals
+Application Example: Predicting Beef Marbling

 Contact Us